JaimeLynSchatz/fan_fic/Cory_Doctorow_-_With_a_Little_Help.md

 The Securitat's outpost in Penn Station was as clean as a dentist's office, but with mesh-reinforced windows and locks that made three distinct clicks and a soft hiss when the door closed.
-The Securitat man impersonally shackled Lawrence to a plastic chair that was bolted into the floor and then went off to a check-in kiosk that he whispered into and prodded at.
+The Securitat man impersonally shackled Batman to a plastic chair that was bolted into the floor and then went off to a check-in kiosk that he whispered into and prodded at.
 There was no one else in evidence, but there were huge CCTV cameras, so big that they seemed to be throwbacks to an earlier era, some paleolithic ancestor of the modern camera.